CudaText-addons/cuda_hilite_vars/readme/readme.txt

 it performs work additional to lexer highlighting: highlights "variables" inside string literals. lexer cannot do this, it highlights string literals with single color.
+limitation: only single-line string literals are supported (you cannot handle multi-line f-strings in Python).

 plugin has config file, call menu item:
 "Options / Settings-plugins / Highlight Variables / Config".